promitray/Climate_change/docker2/README.md

 Instructions for usage:
 ##################################

-Please navigate into the directory 'docker2': cd docker2
+Please clone this repo and then navigate into the directory 'docker2': cd docker2

 1. Bootstrap the DB
 ```bash